intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 The following table enumerates all datasets present in the solution according to stereotypes in the above metamodel, and their primary application.

-The content types are also listed and described below.

 Dataset | Repository | Content | Application
 --- | --- | --- | ---